 Program Dates and Schedule

-The High School Leaders Program will take place from July 7- 21, 2018.
+The High School Leaders Program will take place from July 13- 27, 2019.
 Students are required the attend the entire program.
+If a student cannot commit to attending the entire program, the student should wait and reapply in a future year that would allow full participation.
 All students are housed at the University of Virginia in Charlottesville for the duration of the two-week programs.
 Aside from some field trips, the students will spend most of their time on grounds at the University.

 On the last day of the program a ceremonial graduation is held at the University.
 Family and friends and encouraged to attend.

 Information about how to apply for the 2019 High School Leaders Programs is available on our HSLP Application Page.
 Students who wish to apply should be aware of three deadlines:

 - Applications for the 2019 High School Leaders Program must be submitted by midnight on Tuesday, November 13th, 2018.